antfu/antfu.me/pages/posts/ai-qrcode-refine.md

 ![](/images/ai-qrcode-refine-compare-4.png)

 It will lighten the spots that are too dark, and darken the spots that are too bright.
-Then immediately you see this image **becomes scannable** now!
+Then you see this image immediately **becomes scannable** now!

-It's great but definitely not the final result we could end up with.
-We could download the correction overlay, or the mask from the toolkit, to use them doing **inpaint** or fine-grained adjustment in Photoshop.
+It's great but definitely not the final result we would end up with.
+We can download the correction overlay, or the mask from the toolkit, to use them on **inpaint** or fine-grained adjustment in Photoshop.

 ## Final